 - Based on the DS-TT information of the DS-TT port, deduce all the possible port pairs.
-For port pair of the two DS-TT, comprised of Port_1 of DS-TT_1 and Port_2 of DS-TT_2, and calculate the bridge delay, e.g.:
+For port pair of the two DS-TT, comprised of Port_1 of DS-TT_1 and Port_2 of DS-TT_2, and calculate the bridge delay.

-The Bridge Delay for the port pair [Port_1, Port_2] = UE-DS-TT Residence Time for Port_1 + PDB for PDU Sesion_1 + UE-DS-TT Residence Time for Port_2 + PDB for PDU Session_2.

-- Based on the association between the traffic forwarding information and TSN QoS for egress port (Port_2) and FPSP information for ingress port (Port_1):
+- Based on information from the CNC and local information, derive the ingress and the egress ports.

-(a) Derive TSN QoS parameters for PDU session1 related to Port_2 and TSN QoS parameters for PDU session2 related to Port_1 respectively.
+(a) Derive TSN QoS parameters for PDU session1 related to Port_1 and TSN QoS parameters for PDU session2 related to Port_2 respectively.

-(b) Derive TSC Assistance Container used for downlink TSCAI and uplink TSCAI respectively, based on the PFSP info for Port_1.
+(b) Derive TSC Assistance Container used for downlink TSCAI and uplink TSCAI respectively.

-UE:

-- UE indicates the port's DS-TT identifier in the Port Management Container and send to AF.